giantswarm/docs/src/content/getting-started/network-policies/index.md

 ## DNS

-In case you want to limit the DNS access within the cluster or namespace, you can use a NetworkPolicy that targets just DNS like:
+In case you want to limit pods to only DNS access within the cluster or namespace, you can use a NetworkPolicy that targets just DNS like:

 ```yaml
 apiVersion: networking.k8s.io/v1